-This year as commemorations for Yom Hashoah / Holocaust Remembrance Day on Thursday, April 8 move online, ADL would like share the following educational resources, including video and film resources for middle and high school students, parents and teachers.
+In honor of Holocaust Remembrance Week 2023, ADL invites you to explore and share the following educational resources, including video and film resources for anyone who wants to learn more.
 Thanks to Todd Hennessey, director of Colorado Holocaust Educators for his partnership in helping to compile this resource list.

-ADL also thanks our generous supporters for sponsoring this year’s virtual Governor’s Holocaust Remembrance Program:
+ADL also thanks our generous supporters for sponsoring this year’s Governor’s Holocaust Remembrance Program:

 The M.B.
 Glassman Foundation